 An assessment of all the Combined Authority's interests has been carried out during the year, in accordance with the Code of Practice, to determine the relationships that exist and whether they should be included within the Combined Authority's group accounts.

 The functions of the Police and Crime Commissioner (PCC), in West Yorkshire, were transferred by Parliamentary Order (The West Yorkshire Combined Authority (Election of Mayor and Functions) order 2021), to the Elected Mayor of West Yorkshire with effect from 10 May 2021.
 The transfer of the PCC functions to the Elected Mayor mean that all staff, properties, rights and liabilities transferred to the West Yorkshire Combined Authority (WYCA).

-The identification of police and crime functions to the Mayor, and to WYCA, as the holding organisation, and the requirement to produce group accounts stems from the powers and responsibilities given to her under the Police Reform and Social Responsibility Act 2011.
+The identification of PCC, the Mayor of WYCA, as the holding organisation and the requirement to produce group accounts stems from the powers and responsibilities given to her under the Police Reform and Social Responsibility Act 2011.

-As such, in 2022/23 group accounts have been prepared for the Combined Authority to include the Chief Constable for West Yorkshire Police.
+As such, in 2023/24 group accounts have been prepared for the Combined Authority to include the Chief Constable for West Yorkshire Police.
 Both bodies are required to prepare a separate Statement of Accounts.
 Within this report there are two sets of financial statements, representing the accounts of: